Joining the Network

 The Application Process

-The membership form includes details about how to submit the application and accompanying commitment letter, resolution or proclamation.
+The membership form includes details about how to submit the application and an accompanying community statement.

 Once the application is approved and processed, member materials and resources will be provided by AARP.

 The Letter of Commitment

-While there is some flexibility in how this document can be worded, the following commitments must be addressed in a Letter of Commitment that is signed by the community's highest elected leader.
+While there is flexibility in how this document can be worded, the following items must be addressed in a Letter of Commitment that is signed by the community's highest elected leader.